Distribution-free Deviation Bounds and The Role of Domain Knowledge in Learning via Model Selection with Cross-validation Risk Estimation: Background

 In Section \ref{SecPreliminaries}, we present the main concepts of Statistical Learning Theory, and define the framework of learning via model selection with cross-validation risk estimation as a systematic general learning framework.
-In Sections \ref{boundedL} and \ref{SecUnbounded}, we establish deviation bounds for learning via model selection for bounded and unbounded loss functions, respectively.
-In Section \ref{examplePartition}, we present an illustrative example where the deviation bounds of learning via model selection are tighter than that of learning directly on $\mathcal{H}$ via empirical risk minimization.
+In Sections \ref{boundedL} and \ref{SecUnbounded}, we establish deviation bounds for learning via model selection with an independent sample for bounded and unbounded loss functions, respectively.
+In Section \ref{SecReuse}, we briefly discuss learning via model selection by reusing.
+In Section \ref{SecEnhanceGen}, we introduce the Learning Spaces, discuss how they can be built based on prior information, and in Section \ref{SecNum} we present numerical simulations to study two concrete examples to better understand the effect on the generalization quality of quantities present in the established deviation-bounds.
+In particular, we discuss how domain knowledge can be leveraged to increase generalization by learning via model selection and briefly present considerations about computational aspects of learning via model selection.
 We discuss the main results and perspectives of this paper in Section \ref{FinalRemarks}.
 In Section \ref{SecProof}, we present the proof of the results.
-In order to increase the self-containment of this paper, enhancing its access to readers not expert in VC theory, we present in Appendix \ref{apVCtheory} an overview of its main results necessary to this paper.
+To improve the accessibility of this paper to readers not familiar with VC theory, we present in Appendix \ref{apVCtheory} an overview of its main results that are used in this paper.